akaihola/darker/README.rst

 .. code-block:: shell

      -r REVISION, --revision REVISION
-                           Git revision against which to compare the working tree
+                           Git revision against which to compare the working tree.
+Tags, branch names, commit hashes, and other expressions like HEAD~5 work here.

      --diff                Don't write the files back, just output a diff for each file on stdout.
 Highlight syntax on screen if